ofek/csi-gcs/docs/getting_started.md

 ## Customer-managed encryption keys (CMEK)

+Make sure that your Google Cloud Storage service account has `roles/cloudkms.cryptoKeyEncrypterDecrypter` for the target encryption key.

-`kmsKeyId`/`kms-key-id` parameter definition as part of secret or annotation enables CMEK encryption for Google buckets.
+`kmsKeyId`/`gcs.csi.ofek.dev/kms-key-id` could be defined as part of a secret or annotation/mount to enable [CMEK encryption for Google Storage](https://cloud.google.com/storage/docs/gsutil/addlhelp/UsingEncryptionKeys).

 ## Debugging